-Just as JD Edwards' automation has helped organizations improve their business results, the step of simplifying how machine-to-machine (M2M) information is collected and acted upon in the context of an organization’s business processes will enable organizations to further extend this value to their company assets, manufacturing operations, projects and services, and supply chain.
+Just as JD Edwards' automation has helped organizations improve their business results, the step of simplifying how machine-to-machine (M2M) information is collected and acted upon in the context of an organization’s business processes will enable organizations to further extend this value to their company asset, manufacturing operations, projects and services, and supply chain.

 This eBook explains the key features and benefits of using Internet of Things with JD Edwards EnterpriseOne.